sawyerbalint/academic-kickstart/content/home/experience.md

   date_start = "2017-01-01"
   date_end = "2017-05-01"
   description = """
-o	Catalogued dispersal and reproductive patterns of endemic plants in the continental United States to investigate their resilience to increased surface air temperatures over the next century.
+*	Catalogued dispersal and reproductive patterns of endemic plants in the continental United States to investigate their resilience to increased surface air temperatures over the next century.
   """

 +++